tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

 Through my piano images, I attempted to convey the journey from intimidation to peace in my interactions with the piano.
 When I was younger—and physically smaller—the visual busy-ness of the piano, as well as its internal complex mechanisms both confused and scared me away from it.
-I attempted to express the
+In the first piece, I exaggerated physical aspects of the piano that influenced my emotions the most, namely the mechanisms and keys, as well as combining it with a natural woody look to

 ## 6 - Guitar